Skip Ribbon Commands

 Privacy

-Laws relating to the privacy of personal information affect collection, use, disclosure, security and storage of, and access to, student and parent or carer information.
+Laws relating to the privacy of personal information affect the collection, use, disclosure, security and storage of, and access to, student and parent or guardian information.

 Access to student data

-Schools should seek their own advice from DE, the relevant sector authority or their legal adviser about providing information to parents or carers and students to make sure they comply with applicable privacy legislation.
+Schools should seek their own advice from the Department of Education, the relevant sector authority or their legal adviser about providing information to parents or guardians and students to make sure they comply with applicable privacy legislation.

 Students should be allowed to access their VPC records during the course of their study and, at the principal’s discretion, after completing the course.